 When viewing iTextSharp documentation, we see is a port of a Java Library called "iText".
 In keeping, the methodology and programatic interface has a distinct Java flavor.

 In contrast, Iron PDF uses an embeded, full Chromium based web browser renderer to convert html to pdf allowing developers to generate PDFs from HTML, images and CSS.
 This allows developers to work closely with existing web assets and also work in parallel with designers during a project.
-Although iTextSharp does boast basic HTML to PDF functionality - developers report that it is not as far developed or dominant within the iTextSharp library.
+Although iText includes iTextSharp HTML to PDF functionality - developers report that it is not as far developed or dominant within the iTextSharp library.

 IronPDF focuses on developer productivity.
 The Library simplifies many common complex PDF code tasks into convenient C# methods to extract text and images, sign PDFS, edit PDFS with new HTML and so on - without the developer needing to study the PDF document standard to understand how to achieve their best result.

 IronPDF was build with .Net and C# in mind from the beginning, and aimts to be completely intuative for .Net developers to use.

 Is iTextSharp Free?
 Developers report that is is only actually free in very specific use cases.

 iTextSharp is Open Source under the AGPL license agreement.
 This is probably the strictest Copyright open source license - meaning that anyone who uses any part of an application suing iTextSharp - even over a local network OR over the internet must be give the application’s full source code.

 This license is often used for highly academic works that are intended to stay academic, and also for open source projects who intend paid usage for software deployed outside of academic environments.